Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Ball State Stats and Trends

-- Ball State has played 12 games, with four wins against the spread.
+- In Ball State's 12 games this season, it has four wins against the spread.

-- The Cardinals have covered the spread twice this year when underdogs by 4.5 points or more (in five chances).
+- This year, the Cardinals have just two ATS wins in five games as an underdog of 4.5 points or more.

-- Ball State's games this season have gone over the total in three out of 11 opportunities (27.3%).
+- Ball State has hit the over in 27.3% of its opportunities this year (three times in 11 games with a set point total).

-- Ball State is 3-2 against the spread and 5-1 overall when the team records more than 27.7 points.
+- Ball State is 3-2 against the spread and 5-1 overall in games when it puts up more than 27.7 points.

-- Ball State is 1-1 against the spread and 2-0 overall when the team piles up over 405.8 yards.
+- When Ball State totals over 405.8 yards, the team is 1-1 against the spread and 2-0 overall.

 - This season the Cardinals have 10 turnovers, nine fewer than the Panthers have takeaways (19).